hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @meijeru Thank you for reporting!
 Should be fixed, a library dependency issue that is not yet fixed upstream on the server distro.

 [16:24:28](#EnpxLbCs4xCra-luxDWGDwgqdS6EfGBPXc58cwN6UcU) <meijeru (Rudolf Meijer)>:
-I have succeded in downloading the latest source + exe, but the exe was quarantined by Norton Ì†ΩÌ∏è
+I have succeded in downloading the latest source + exe, but the exe was quarantined by Norton üòè

 [16:25:00](#YPP3GvTDj0B-nhDkn7KvJFVh21sISsheKM4MmPqwB80) <meijeru (Rudolf Meijer)>: succeeded